- September 8, 2020 // The Consummate Pro

 This is always a hot topic of debate.
 Northern Ireland has some of the best pub experiences in the world to enjoy.
 We’re always asked in advance of a golf trip, what are the best pubs for us to visit.
 Needless to say we could go on for an eternity on this one, but again, I’ll let our previous clients guide you on what their favourite pubs around the province have been, as a guide for your own future golf trip: –

 Belfast: You can’t visit the city without crossing the threshold of The Crown Liquor Saloon on Great Victoria Street.
-One of the few gaslit pubs remaining, it is so special that it is owned by the National Trust.
+One of the few gaslit pubs remaining, it is so special that it is owned (and protected) by the National Trust.
 Tucked away down Belfast’s famous ‘entries’ you will find some of the oldest pubs in the city.
 The Jailhouse, The Morning Star and Whites Tavern are all worthy of a visit.
 In the Cathedral Quarter, you have a series of great bars.
 The Duke of York is a must with its legendary trad sessions.
 The Dirty Onion is a lively outdoor space that regularly has live music and for a more unusual backdrop.
 The Spaniard is an education!

 Portrush: The go-to pub in Portrush is unquestionably The Harbour Bar.
-Always lively, packed with locals and tourists alike, you are guaranteed the ‘craic’.
+Always lively, packed with locals and tourists alike, and you are guaranteed the ‘craic’.
 The Harbour also has one of the towns best restaurants, The Bistro, and is surrounded by 3-4 others, all family owned.

 Ardglass: No visit to Ardglass Golf Club is complete without crossing the street to The Olde Commercial Bar, or Manny’s, as it is known locally.
 It is simply a great pub.
 The ‘bar’, and (separate) ‘lounge’ as was popular back in the 60’s and 70’s in Ireland, are always full of golf chat.
 Frequented by caddies, members and the odd member of the Professional shop(!), you are assured one of the friendliest welcomes around.